Introduction

 Sometimes families of children and young people with SEND have questions, problems or complaints about the decisions made about their education and training.
 The ideal aim is to be able to resolve these through discussion between the relevant parties, through informal independent mediation processes, or by independent disagreement resolution.

-Education providers have their own compliment and complaints procedures, as do Somerset Council and Somerset Clinical Commissioning Group for their services.
+Education providers have their own compliment and complaints procedures, as do Somerset Council and NHS Somerset for their services.
+Find out more about the different complaints procedures in if things are not working.
 Complaints received by schools are managed by the headteacher and governors, and any concerns must be raised with the school in the first instance.
 If your concern cannot be resolved by talking with the school, then mediation can help.

 Mediation